 New Car Sales

 Car sales, as a durable good, may be put off until such time as an individual’s economic prospects improve; thus, the number of new car sales indicate the level of confidence that households in Hampton Roads have in their financial future.
-After a weak April and May, regional car sales recovered during the summer, with a August 2016 being an exceptionally strong month (seasonally adjusted).
+Car sales in the region declined to 6,100 in January 2017, showing some signs of weakness despite remaining above the long-term average of 6,000.

 Hotel sales indicate the performance of the region’s tourism sector.
-Tourism significantly contracted during the great recession and has been following a slow steady growth trend ever since.
-While seasonally adjusted sales have now passed their prerecession peak, the region’s tourism industry still has room for growth, and the third quarter continues to be the most important for the region’s tourism industry.
+Tourism significantly contracted during the Great Recession and has been following a slow steady growth trend ever since.
+Seasonally adjusted hotel sales were at $190M and $195M in the third and fourth quarters of 2016, respectively.
+Sales for both quarters were 20% above their 2013 levels when tourism dipped as a result of decreases in government spending.

 Employment Growth by Industry

 The number of Initial Unemployment Claims is a leading economic indicator, reflecting those who are forced to leave work unexpectedly, and thus revealing the strength of the job market with little lag time.
-The region’s new unemployment claims averaged 3,656 in August 2016, significantly below both the levels at the beginning of the year, and Hampton Roads long-term average.
+The region’s initial unemployment claims fell to 2,980 in February 2017, below the long-term average (4,367) while elevated over recent levels.
+This continues to reflect strength in the local labor market.

 Home Price Index

 The home price index measures the value of homes by evaluating changing price levels through repeated sales of properties.
 The index provides the highest quality data available on the trends in the real estate market.
-Hampton Roads’ real estate values began to increase rapidly in 2003 and grew more rapidly than the nation and the state through 2007.
-While the region experienced the same level of decline in housing prices as the nation and the Commonwealth, it has yet to experience a similar recovery in home prices.
+Hampton Roads’ home price index slipped slightly in the fourth quarter of 2016, but still is in line with that of the state and the nation.

 Settled Home Sales

 Settled home sales measure the level of transactions on the real estate market over time, and a healthy real estate market should have a consistent level of activity.
 Hampton Roads’ real estate transactions were unnaturally elevated during the boom and dropped substantially during the housing correction.
-Recently, existing home sales have increased significantly, achieving levels not experienced since 2005.
-If homes sales continue at this level, increased liquidity in the residential real estate market will encourage further development.
+Existing home sales slipped slightly in February 2017, falling to 1,843.
+This is slightly below 2016 levels, but could be driven by fewer units on the market as compared to a similar time period last year.

 Foreclosures have a significant impact on the real estate market and the community, and depress home values on both a neighborhood and regional level.
-Distressed homes share of total sales has particularly been shown to have an impact on the sale price of existing homes.
+Distressed homes’ share of total sales has particularly been shown to have an impact on the sale price of existing homes.
 During the housing boom, foreclosures were a negligible part of the local real estate market, but rose to 5.0% of all sales in July 2011.
-Distressed sales constituted 3.4% of all Hampton Roads existing home sales in July 2016.
+Distressed sales constituted 3.3% of all Hampton Roads existing home sales in January 2017 (6-month M.A.).

 8:00am to 4:30pm Monday - Friday